JordanHagan/FireWisdom/README.md

 <sub><b>[Source](http://nbviewer.jupyter.org/github/dolaameng/tutorials/blob/master/topic-finding-for-short-texts/topics_for_short_texts.ipynb)</b></sub>

 **LDA is the NLP tool I chose to use for the final results of this project.**  In cases where the topic probabilities should remain fixed per document or in small data settings in which the additional variability is too much, NMF performs better.
 Because of LDA's handling of the probabilistic priors and the ability of LDA to find and connect documents through the latent topic space it does a better job assigning clearer, easily identifiable topics (and secondary topics) with larger texts.

+### A supervised approach using a supervised algorithm
+One of the coolest aspects of this project was that the topics I was mapping to for my NLP were already identified.
+I knew the 5 topics we were aiming for.
+Knowing that, I took an even sampling of all of the topics that their analyst had mapped and used those to train my LDA model.
+That way, when I ran the rest of the corpus through the data, I knew it was going to map to one of those 5 topics.

 ### NMF vs LDA
 #### Comparison between the top 10 words for each topic when identified using LDA vs. NMF